antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 Proving causes: manipulating cell lines
 ------------------------------------------

-From experiments it is known that cells can change their nature, some cells exhibit a certain plasticity.
+From lab experiments it is known that cells can change their nature, some cells exhibit a certain plasticity.

 * The button below brings you to the form in which you can submit your answers for section 1.8